BradHutchings/Mmojo-Server/docs/Package-ls1.md

 ```

 ---
-### Create llama-server-one-args File
+### Create mmojo-server-args File

-Let's create a `llama-server-one-args` file.
-These parameters can override or augment the parameters you previously embedded in you `llama-server-one` archive.
-This file could be edited by the end user to configure llama-file-one without having to construct and type a long command line.
+Let's create a `mmojo-server-args` file.
+These parameters can override or augment the parameters you previously embedded in you `mmojo-server` archive.
+This file could be edited by the end user to configure `mmojo-server` without having to construct and type a long command line.
 Notice that we've overridden the `-m`, `--host`, and `--port` parameters.
 ```
-cat << EOF > $LLAMA_SERVER_ONE_ARGS
+cat << EOF > $MMOJO_SERVER_ARGS
 -m
 model.gguf
 --host